 Obsolete Writes are hence ignored in this rule which is in accordance with the 2nd protocol.
 It seems to be more logical as users skip an unnecessary procedure of restarting the entire transaction.
 This protocol is just a modification to the Basic TO protocol.

 Basic TO Protocol v/s Thomas Write Rule –

-Suppose user has a schedule in which two transactions T1 and T2.
+Suppose a user has a schedule in which two transactions T1 and T2.
 Now, TS(T2) < TS(T1).
-This implies that serializablity of schedule allowed is T2 –> T1 .
-Consider the two protocols, let us see what types of Operation will be allowed and not allowed under them.
+This implies that serializability of schedule allowed is T2 –> T1 .
+Consider the two protocols, let us see what types of Operations will be allowed and not allowed under them.
 Ri(A) implies Read and Wi(A) implies Write operation.
 Now, let us look at the types of partial schedules allowed in both Basic TO and Thomas Write Rule, you’ll understand the difference in operations of both the protocol.
 User distinguish in operations Allowed and Not Allowed in both of the Protocols.

 Basic TO Protocol

 Thus, from the above gist, this modification used in Thomas Write Rule in comparison to the Basic TO protocol.

 Reference: Database System Concepts, Fifth Edition [Silberschatz, Korth, Sudarshan], Chapter-16